 At Lappi Restaurant, Tony is again joined by Finnish musician Sami Yaffa (who also met him at Kokomo).
 They start with a shot of Koskenkorva, a traditional Finnish vodka, with frozen cranberries.
 Next, they have a plate of salmon tartar, air-dried reindeer, cheese, reindeer carpaccio, and whitefish roe; their entre is sharable platter of braised reindeer, reindeer sausage, roasted reindeer with sauteed vegetables.

 As usual, Bourdain travels beyond the traditional bounds of Finnish food and culture, and visits a Romany pub: Päämaja.
 Here he listens to modern takes on Romany music, and enjoys a bowl of “Romano soup,” which has main ingredients of potatoes, carrots, onions and pork shoulder.
 He also samples cured horse meat and “Ron de Jeremy” rum.

 Unfortunately, I can’t confirm whether Pāāmaja is still open; Google suggests it is, but the other websites I checked all link to a broken “Page not found.”
-If you live in Helsinki or ask someone while visiting, please let me know in the comments below, so I can update this page.
+As of checking in 2023, I’m fairly confident it’s no longer open; if you live in Helsinki or ask someone while visiting, please let me know in the comments below, so I can update this page.